jeffriesd/dsDraw/README.md

+# dsDraw

+dsDraw is an interactive tool for drawing flowcharts and data structures, with an emphasis on programmatic drawing.
+The user can interact with the canvas by point-and-click or by entering command via the console.

 ## General
 To __move__ an existing object, hold control and drag the object.
 To __clone__ an existing object, hold alt and drag the object.